 - Negotiating power weakens: Practices with tight cash flow often accept less favorable terms from payers and vendors because they can’t afford to wait

 The connection is direct.
-Every day a dollar sits uncollected is a day that dollar can’t work for your practice.
+Every day a dollar sits uncollected is a day that dollar can’t work for your practice or support its broader financial performance.

 Industry Benchmarks for AR Days in Medical Practices